LoupZnm/LoupZnm/README.md

 - 👋 Hi, I’m @LoupZnm
 - 👀 I'm interested in computer development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python and cpp
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me nath.melot17@gmail.com

 <!---
 LoupZnm/LoupZnm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.